 You can make a list of all the accounts and standing instruction mandate that you have with the bank whether it is a savings account, fixed deposits, loans, linked insurance plans and systematic investment plans, etc.

 Here are some things that you should keep in mind if your bank is going to be merged with a different bank:

 The interest rate given on savings account varies from bank to bank.
 Hence, if your bank is getting merged with another bank, the effective interest rate on savings bank will be that of the newly merged entity.
 However, interest rates on fixed deposits are likely to remain unchanged as it is considered a contract.

 After the merger with a different bank, the IFSC code and the account number are most likely to change.
-Hence, you need to check if your salary or dividends is automatically credited to this account or if you have any auto-debit standing order such as Systematic Investment Plan(SIP), insurance premium or any utility bills such as electricity bill, gas bill etc. It is better to safe than sorry.
+Hence, you need to check if your salary or dividends is automatically credited to this account or if you have any auto-debit standing order such as Systematic Investment Plan(SIP), insurance premium or any utility bills such as electricity bill, gas bill, etc. It is better to be safe than sorry.
 Hence, it is necessary to change the bank account and let the authorities know about the change.

 Check the IFSC code here.